Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### pinChatMessage

 Use this method to add a message to the list of pinned messages in a chat.
-If the chat is not a private chat, the bot must be an administrator in the chat for this to work and must have the 'can_pin_messages' administrator right in a supergroup or 'can_edit_messages' administrator right in a channel.
+In private chats and channel direct messages chats, all non-service messages can be pinned.
+Conversely, the bot must be an administrator with the 'can_pin_messages' right or the 'can_edit_messages' right to pin messages in groups and channels respectively.
 Returns True on success.

 | Parameter | Type | Required | Description |